-exp
+dk,i= dk,iIQRdk (10)

+We then use a Guassian function to produce the continuous weight, w, for each criterion, j,:

+wji=exp-dk,i2 (11)

+This yields a weight of 1 when there is perfect agreement with the reference value.
+We treat each criterion evenly and combining to give a single quality weighting:

+Qi= jwji (12)

+Diversity Weighting

 Diversity weighting D(i) accounts for variations in 15 variables across four key dimensions (emissions, economy, mitigation strategy, and energy, Methods Table 1).
 These 15 variables are part of the minimum data requirement for a scenario to be considered as part of the IPCC AR6 ensemble and therefore available for each scenario.
 The illustrative variable weights bn for each variable are a subjective choice and here chosen to put equal weights on each of the four key dimensions.
 Sub-weighting of the variables in each group attempts to limit the overall influence of variables that are similar in nature and could bias the total, or puts weight on more important variables.
 For example, in the Energy category, the six Primary Energy variables combined are worth the same as the single variable of Final Energy.
 In the Emissions category, the aggregate weighting of all non-CO2 emissions variables equals that of CO2, recognising that CO2 is the primary anthropogenic driver of climate change45.

 Although not applicable here, scenarios that do not report all variables can also be included by rescaling coefficients bn for the variables that are available.
 This rescaling is first achieved within each variable group, or across all remaining groups if one variable group would end up having no reported variables.
 The sum of bn is always unity.

+Acknowledging the subjectivity in variable weighting, we also explored using only energy variables, as well only emissions variables from our selection (Supplementary Results 2).
+To account for correlation between variables, we adjusted our variable weights using a correlation matrix and hierarchical clustering (Supplementary Methods 1).
+This results in a set of ‘correlation adjusted’ variable weights, with a reduced number of 8 variables utilised following correlation assessment and clustering.
+We adopt an even weighting across the variables as we preserve emphasis on originally higher weighted variables in selection of our representative cluster variables (see Supplementary Methods 1 & Table 1).
+We present our correlation adjusted weights in the main paper but also show results from our full set of variables in Supplementary Results 2.